codurance/site/_posts/2016-05-06-code-smells-part-II.md

 #### Divergent Change

 This is the case when you find yourself changing the same class for several different reasons.
-This means that you are violating [Single Responsibility Principle](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) (which has to do with separation of concerns).
+This means that you are violating the [Single Responsibility Principle](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) (which has to do with separation of concerns).

 The refactoring technique applied here is **_Extract Class_** since you want to extract the different behaviours into different classes.

 #### Shotgun Surgery

 This means that when you make a small change in a class, you have to go and change several classes at the same time.

 Even though it seems the same as the **_Divergent Change_** smell, in reality, they are opposite of each other: **_Divergent Change_** is when many changes are made to a single class. **_Shotgun Surgery_** refers to when a single change is made to multiple classes simultaneously.

 Here the refactoring technique to apply is **_Move Method_** and/or **_Move Field_**.
 This will permit you to move the duplicated methods or fields to a common class.
-If that class doesn't exist create a new one.
-In the case of original class stays almost empty, maybe you should think if this class is redundant, and if so, get rid of it by using the **_Inline Class_**: move the remaining methods/fields to one of the new classes created.
-This all depends on if the original class doesn't have any responsibility anymore.
+If that class doesn't exist, create a new one.
+In the case where the original class stays almost empty, maybe you should think if this class is redundant, and if so, get rid of it by using **_Inline Class_**: move the remaining methods/fields to one of the new classes created.
+This all depends on whether the original class still has any responsibilities.

 #### Parallel Inheritance Hierarchies

 This case is when you find yourself creating a new subclass for class B because you add a subclass to class A.

 Here you can: first, make one of the hierarchy refer to instances of another hierarchy.
 After this first step you can then use **_Move Method_** and **_Move Field_** to remove the hierarchy in the referred class.
 You can apply here the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) too.

 ### Conclusion

 In the case of **_Object-Orientation Abusers_** and **_Change Preventers_**, I think that they are simpler to avoid if you know how to apply a good design to your code.
 And that comes with a lot of practice.

 Today I've talked about a few refactoring techniques, but there are a lot more.
 You can find a good reference to all of then in [Refactoring.com](http://refactoring.com/catalog/).

 And as I said in the [first part of this series](http://codurance.com/2016/03/17/code-smells-part-I/), code smells can't always be removed.
-Study each case and decide: remember that is always a trade off.
+Study each case and decide: remember there is always a trade off.